Betaworks

-Betaworks is an American startup studio and seed stage venture capital company based in New York City that invests in network-focused, consumer-facing media businesses.
+Betaworks Studio, LLC is an American startup studio and seed stage venture capital company based in New York City that invests in network-focused media businesses.

-Its hybrid investor/builder model has led to both investments in fast-growing startups like Tumblr, Airbnb, Groupon and Twitter as well as more exclusive stakes in internally built startups such as Chartbeat, Bitly and SocialFlow.
+Its hybrid investor/builder model has led to investments in fast-growing startups such as Tumblr, Airbnb, Groupon, and Twitter; and more exclusive stakes in internally built startups such as Chartbeat, Bitly, and SocialFlow.
 Betaworks was founded in 2007 by John Borthwick.

-It has also recently come into the limelight a little more with The Intern podcast, hosted and produced by Allison Behringer.
-The podcast recounts a young woman beginning her career in the world of technology.
+In 2016, the company gained some attention through "The Intern" podcast, hosted and produced by employee Allison Behringer.